RestoRect: Degraded Image Restoration via Latent Rectified Flow & Feature Distillation: Methodology

-The primary reconstruction objective employs pixel-wise supervision through L1 loss: $L_{rec} = \|I_{pred} - I_{gt}\|_1$, where $I_{pred}$ represents the network's restored output and $I_{gt}$ denotes the ground truth high-quality image.
-To capture perceptual similarity beyond pixel-level differences, we incorporate perceptual loss using pre-trained VGG features.
-The perceptual loss extracts multi-scale feature representations that align with human visual perception: $L_{vgg} = \sum_{l} \lambda_l \|\phi_l(I_{pred}) - \phi_l(I_{gt})\|_2^2$, where $\phi_l$ represents VGG features at layer $l$, and $\lambda_l$ denotes layer-specific weights that emphasize semantically important features.
-We additionally incorporate style loss that captures texture and artistic consistency through Gram matrix matching: $L_{sty} = \sum_{l} \|G_l(\phi_l(I_{pred})) - G_l(\phi_l(I_{gt}))\|_F^2$, where $G_l(\phi_l(I)) = \phi_l(I)\phi_l(I)^T$ computes the Gram matrix at layer $l$, and $\|\cdot\|_F$ denotes the Frobenius norm.
 This novel combination ensures that the restored images maintain both structural accuracy and perceptual realism.
-The complete teacher training objective combines these losses:

-with $\lambda_{tex} = 0.05$, $\lambda_{col} = 0.05$, and $\lambda_{lum} = 0.2$.
-Figure \ref{fig:compare} shows in green our how our auxiliary constraints allow training of a stronger teacher model with faster convergence. \cite{he2023reti} previously used reconstruction and style loss with perceptual VGG features.
-To our knowledge, we are the first to implement anisotropic diffusion texture and illumination smoothness constraints with explicit HVI color loss.
+The complete teacher training objective combines these losses: $ L_{teach} = L_{rec} + \lambda_{tex} L_{tex} + \lambda_{col} L_{col} $ with $\lambda_{tex} = 0.05$, $\lambda_{col} = 0.05$.
+Figure \ref{fig:compare} shows in green how auxiliary constraints allow training of a stronger teacher model with faster convergence. \citep{he2023reti} previously used reconstruction and style loss with perceptual \hyperref[ac]{VGG} features.
+To our knowledge, we are the first to implement anisotropic diffusion texture and illumination smoothness constraints with explicit \hyperref[ac]{HVI} color loss.